 Public speakers, clergy, auctioneers, performers are permitted to remove their face covering indoors when they need to speak or perform to a group, however they must remain at least 4 metres from the group, and/or separated by an impermeable barrier.
 In addition, performers or speakers must maintain a distance of 2 metres between themselves and other performers whenever possible.

-Who do I call if I want to report an enclosed public space that is not requiring customers wear a face covering?
+Who do I call if I want to report an indoor business/establishment that is not requiring customers wear a face covering?